-There are many ways to determine the appropriate time to stop testing, some of them are simple, others, on the contrary, – very complex.
-Here are some of the conditions that are used to decide whether to stop testing:
+There are many ways to determine the appropriate time to stop testing, some of them are simple, others, on the contrary, – are very complex.
+Here are some of the conditions that are used to decide whether to stop testing.

 - The time allotted for testing has expired.
 If a certain deadline is to be met, the day inevitably comes when you just stop further testing and ask yourself the question: “How bad is the software product?”
 Any other stop method that stops testing a program gives a much greater confidence about the quality of the software product.